Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 Boer General Christiaan de Wet signing the Treaty of Vereeniging, ending the Second Boer War, Melrose House, Pretoria, 31 May 1902.
 (From a 1920 postcard, public domain.)

 The First and Second Boer Wars, and the deeds of Rhodes and Smuts, are well recorded.
 Our focus is on Churchill and South Africa, 1902-09.
 Did he ease the way for its future segregation (Apartheid)?
 Could he have produced a fairer outcome?
-A second article will cover 1910 and beyond.
+Part 2 will cover 1910 and beyond.

 When the Boers surrendered, Britons were as weary with war in Africa as Americans are today over Afghanistan.
 The quarrel between Boer and Briton seemed interminable, so both British political parties fought the 1906 election promising a peaceful South Africa.